Collinbrown95/react-hooks-d3/README.md

 ### useContext hook
 Prior to the introduction of React hooks, a single context could be set as a static property of the component class, and used inside of the ```render``` component method by destructuring the context variables required.
 To use multiple contexts, components that needed access to the contexts could be wrapped in nested ```<Context.Consumer>``` tags.

-Once React hoks were introduced, it became possible to access multiple contexts by extracting any values passed from the context provider using the ```useContext``` hook.
+Once React hooks were introduced, it became possible to access multiple contexts by extracting any values passed from the context provider using the ```useContext``` hook.
 For example, in the ```TreeChartD3``` component, the state and dispatcher are extracted with a single line of code:
 ```JavaScript
 function TreeChartD3() {
     // ...